Heather Cooan

 man pushing bread cart up steps - common paleo diet struggles

 Making lasting change is tough.
-Especially when it comes to your health and well being.
+Especially when it comes to your health and well-being.
 The paleo diet is no different.
-The diet is high in protein and natural vegetables, eliminates highly processed foods and foods that are high in refined sugar.
-The Paleo diet also excludes alcoholic beverages, coffee and dairy products.
-That means you have to cut ties with many of your favorite foods right off the bat.
-Which can be difficult and stressful.
-If you’re struggling, you are not alone!
+The diet is high in protein and natural vegetables and eliminates highly processed foods and foods that are high in refined sugar.
+The Paleo diet also excludes alcoholic beverages, coffee, and dairy products.
+That means you have to cut ties with many of your favorite foods right off the bat, which can be difficult and stressful.
+If you're struggling, you are not alone!
 Unfortunately, many people struggle with maintaining the guidelines of this diet, at least at first.
 To assist you with overcoming these common pitfalls, I have listed 5 ways to overcome common paleo diet struggles.

 1. ELIMINATING PROCESSED FOODS